MiHHuynh/word-frequency-analysis/README.md

 ]
 ```

 * a list of stop words. `stop_words_nltk.txt` was sourced from [a Gist for English stopwords from NLTK](https://gist.github.com/sebleier/554280).
 It has been manually edited by me to be less restrictive. `stop_words.txt` was sourced from [Rank.nl's English stop words list](https://www.ranks.nl/stopwords).
 I've included both for reference.
-The solution uses my own edited list of stop words, manually picked after running the program to get some results.
-It is named `stop_words_short.txt`.
+The solution uses the NLTK list of stop words.
+There is another file named `stop_words_short.txt` containing manually picked words that I experimented with as well.

 ### Installing